fullstorydev/eslint-plugin-annotate-react/README.md

 ```
 const myDiv = () => (
   <div data-component="temp"/>
-); `;
+);
 ```

 This plugin is intended to not be too opinionated.
 In general the approach is to suggest to the developer to add 'data-attribute' when there is an obvious approach, but in questionable cases, the plugin will tend towards being quiet.

-- When there is a [fragment](https://reactjs.org/docs/fragments.html) this plugin won't add data-attribute
-- Where there are multiple return elements this plugin won't add data-attribute
+Click to learn more about the [covered cases](./docs/covered-cases.md).

 ## Installation